Last Updated on July 23, 2020

-Welcome to our weekly series Hotel Tip Of The Week.
+Welcome to our Where to stay in… series.
 Being on the road every day of the year means we stay at countless hotels along the way.
 For all the dingy, disappointing budget digs, there are as many budget accommodation gems.
-We post one hotel tip of the week, every week, of places we feel confident recommending after having tried and tested them ourselves.
+In our Where to stay in… series, we share places we feel confident recommending after having tried and tested them ourselves.
+This week’s edition – Where to stay in San Cristobal de las Casas – brings us to the charming B&B Le Gite Del Sol.

 After a long and hectic night bus ride, all we wanted was to when we arrived at 7am in San Cristobal de las Casas, Mexico was to check in immediately at Le Gite del Sol, where we had made reservations.
 Based on previous budget hotel experience, we figured this wasn’t possible and pulled up a park bench to wait a few hours.
 Had we known how friendly and accommodating the French-Canadian/Mexican owners were, we would have made our way their immediately, as Le Gite del Sol is one of the few budget hotels in Mexico we came across that made us feel like a valued guest in the way a boutique hotel or B&B does.